awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using ForAllValues qualifier with the single-valued condition key {{key}} can be overly permissive.
-We recommend that you remove ForAllValues:.
+We recommend that you remove ForAllValues:."
-"
 ```

 **Resolving the security warning**